riyadattani/CV/README.md

 **BDO LLP** | *Junior Tax Associate - Tax Dispute Resolution Department* | Sep 2017 - Nov 2018
 - Implemented strategic methods resolving tax disputes between a client and HMRC by day and studied towards the CTA qualification by night
 - Computed tax calculations on MS Excel including adjustments to tax, late payment interest and penalties
-- Selected to be Master of Ceremonies (MC) to host the annual open day for approximately 300 new graduates joining BDO in September 2018
+- Selected to be Master of Ceremonies (MC) to host the annual open day for approximately 300 new graduates joining BDO

+**Citibank Europe** | *Young Successor [Program](https://www.citibank.co.uk/personal/highlights.do?article=programmes_and_initiatives_for_young_successors)* | July 2017
+- Absorbed information on blockchain from the introductory talks of the program and applied its uses to the real estate industry - presented my inference to an audience of approximately 50 people
+- Produced a FinTech business proposal(in a group of 5): a banking app to educate young people how to invest their money based on their financial situation

 **Tradex S.P.R.L Ltd** | *General Assistant* | Oct 2016 - Feb 2017
 - Liaised with the graphic designer during the development of the company website to ensure our specifications in terms of the look and content were met